-A Comprehensive Dental Source, est. 1989
+A Comprehensive and Trust worthy Dental Imaging Source, est. 1989

 October 1989: Video Dental Concepts developed the first component-based (CCD camera, FO light and Dental Endoscope) Intraoral Video Camera.
 Known as the Oral Videoscope (OVS), this was a cooperation with Panasonic Industrial Division (NJ) and ETS Group Optics division (France).